NEURoboticsClub/Robot-Dog-Old/README.md

 Copy the pi directory into your PI

 ## Step 1: Run ros-master, cpu-node, bridge-nodes:
-### OPTION 1: ros-master and cpu-node in your machine, bridge-nodes in PI:
+### OPTION 1: ros-master and cpu-node in your machine, and bridge-nodes in PI:
 #### Step 1.1: Inside the cpu dir, get ROS_MASTER_URI and ROS_IP from your CPU machine for the docker-compose
 Make sure Raspberry PI is connected to your machine.
 Enter the command below in your machine to get ROS_MASTER_URI which is the ip address of your machine: